chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nemo/index.md

   -c "python /home/nonroot/nemo-test/tts.py"
 ```

-If your host machine does not hav attached GPUs and you'd like to run the above on your CPU, omit the `  --gpus all \` line.
+If your host machine does not have attached GPUs and you'd like to run the above on your CPU, omit the `  --gpus all \` line.
 Since we're using pretrained models to perform text to speech, this example will only take a few minutes using a CPU only.
 However, other tasks such as model training and finetuning may take significantly longer without connected GPUs.

 Note that NeMo collections are large, and initial imports can take up to a minute depending on your environment.
 The script may appear to hang during that time.